 Those looking to passionately debate Hungarian political history will find themselves at home in this bar, set along what used to be a quiet street in the bustling Jewish Quarter.
-Kisüzem is popular among local artists, Budapest's left-wing intelligentsia, and international students from the Central European University.
-In addition to a range of wallet-friendly Hungarian wines and beer, rum fans can indulge in excellent selections from the top shelf.
+Local artists, Budapest's left-wing intelligentsia, and international students from the Central European University comprise the regular customers.
+In addition to wallet-friendly Hungarian wines and beer, rum fans can indulge in excellent top-shelf selections.

-Continuously changing contemporary art pieces decorate Kisüzem's exposed brick walls inside.
-The high-ceilinged space gets plenty of light through the oversized windows that are swung open in the warmer months.
-The quiet, chess-playing-and-tea-sipping crowd in the afternoons is deceiving - come nighttime and Kisüzem fills up to capacity (earning a place at the bar can be a challenge).
-If you're hungry, go for the ham and eggs sandwich or any of the daily specials that are prepared better than your average bar food.
+A rotating set of contemporary art pieces decorate Kisüzem's exposed brick walls, which receive plenty of light through the oversized windows.
+The quiet, chess-playing-tea-sipping crowd in the afternoons is deceiving—come night-time, and Kisüzem fills to capacity (earning a place at the bar can be a challenge).
+If you're hungry, go for the ham and eggs sandwich or the daily specials, both of them prepared better than your average bar food.

-On Sunday evenings they usually host live music performances, where a live band improvises background music to a silent film projected on the wall.
+On Sunday evenings, Kisüzem hosts live music performances where a local band improvises background music to a silent film projected on the wall.